Harley-hwan/Harley-hwan.github.io/aboutme.md

 ### My story

-I am working as researcher & developer.
+I am working as a software engineer, primarily focusing on embedded development.

-I am responsible for software engineer.

 I majored in Computer Science at Pusan National University.

-I was a Taekwondo Athlete, but I can't do it anymore because of a big injury called a cruciate ligament rupture.
+I was a Taekwondo athlete, but I can't do it anymore because of a major injury called a cruciate ligament rupture.

 I studied English in the UK and the Philippines for a total of a year.